NirGutt/tPowerBilby/README.md

 - Make sure to adjust the configuration options according to your analysis needs.
 - The package is still under development, so some bugs may appear.

-Feel free to reach out for any issues or contributions!
+Feel free to reach out for any issues!